-- B. Be nonsectarian - C. Charge no tuition or fees except those fees charged by other public schools - D. Meet health and safety standards applicable to public schools - E. Submit an annual progress report - F. Provide an annual financial audit similar to that of the School District to the School Board - G. Provide other reports as required by the School District or as provided by statutes. - H. Analyze and compare student performance - Comply with Florida Statutes applicable to public schools as they relate to civil rights, student health, safety, welfare, public records, public meetings, public inspections, and penalties.
+- B. Be nonsectarian - C. Charge no tuition or fees except those fees charged by other public schools - D. Meet health and safety standards applicable to public schools - E. Submit a monthly financial report to the School District - F. Submit an annual progress report - G. Provide an annual financial audit similar to that of the School District to the School Board - H. Provide other reports as required by the School District or as provided by statutes. - I. Analyze and compare student performance - J. Comply with Florida Statutes applicable to public schools as they relate to civil rights, student health, safety, welfare, public records, public meetings, public inspections, and penalties.